aliahari/fastwordquery-2/README.md

 # fastwordquery-2
-A fork of Fast Word Query with support for DWDS and BAmooz dictionaries
+A fork of [Fast Word Query](https://github.com/sth2018/FastWordQuery) with support for [DWDS](https://www.dwds.de) and [BAmooz](https://dic.b-amooz.com) dictionaries.
+DWDS is used to fetch the pronounciation and the definion of German words in German and BAmooz is used for Persian translation of german words.
+This addon helps creating Anki cards by automatically querying data from the dictionieris.